 Disclosure: this post may contain affiliate links, which means I may make a commission if you decide to make a purchase through one of my links, at no cost to you.

-With the master bedroom makeover underway, I’m considering a new pendant light for the hallway that matches the black trim.
+With the primary bedroom makeover underway, I’m considering a new pendant light for the hallway that matches the black trim.
 In today’s post, I’m sharing some stylish hallway light options for under $200.

 - Gilpin cone pendant (similar)

 - Petite clear pendant